 Sponsor a Bear is a monthly giving programme allowing you to sponsor one of our rescued bears at our China or Vietnam sanctuaries.
 By sponsoring one of these intelligent, forgiving bears, you will be helping to provide all the basic care he or she needs to recover from horrific cruelty and lead a healthy, happy life.
-You can help for less than £1.00 a day.
+You can help for just US$1.50 a day.

 Your sponsorship provides the bears with all their basic care – nutritious food and clean water, veterinary care, dens to sleep in and outdoor enclosures to roam – so they can put their pasts behind them and enjoy life as the beautiful moon bears they were born to be.